Alphonse Halimi

 Alphonse Halimi (February 18, 1932 – November 12, 2006) was a French boxer.
-He took the World Bantamweight Championship on April 1, 1957, in Paris, and the European Bantamweight Championship three years later.
+He took the Undisputed World Bantamweight Championship on April 1, 1957, in Paris, and the European Bantamweight Championship five years later.

 Early life

 He was born in Constantine, Algeria, to an Orthodox Jewish family.
 He was the last of 13 children, only seven of whom reached adulthood.
 His father was a postal inspector.
 At the age of 10, he ran away from home for the first time, living for long periods of time on the streets of a nation torn by war.
 A tailor named Dianoux, of Algiers, took Halimi under his wing and trained him to work as a tailor by the age of 12.

 After he was caught in a fight on the streets of Algiers, Dianoux encouraged him to train at the Mouloudia gymnasium.
 Halimi was an excellent swimmer, but he chose boxing as his calling.
 He was Jewish, and sewed a star of David on his red and green (the Mouloudia colors) training shorts.
 Halimi's hero was the Algerian-born Marcel Cerdan, and he would carry a photo of his idol at the bottom of his suitcase throughout his career.